 The COVID-19 pandemic potentially affected stock prices in two, not mutually exclusive ways: discount rates and cash flows.
-This paper concentrates on the second and analyzes it through the lens of an asset pricing model with a special case of EZ preferences, by quantifying the amplification effect of the firm's financial resilience to the COVID-19.
+This paper concentrates on the second and analyzes it through the lens of an asset pricing model.
+It shows how workplace resilience and financial resilience interacted and significantly affected asset prices.
 The model-based equity premium is increasing in the probability of disaster.
 Results suggest the significant amplification of workplace resilience by financial resilience.
-This paper shows how workplace resilience and financial resilience interacted and significantly affected the asset prices.
-Specifically, the dividend growth of lowresilience firms is significantly more responsive to workplace flexibility and suffers more severely than that of high-resilience firms.
+Specifically, the dividend growth of low-resilience firms is significantly more responsive to workplace flexibility and suffers more severely than that of high-resilience firms.